BrettWitty/adventofcode2020/day1.md

 ## Post-sleep realizations

-I was very much asleep last night, especially when coding! /Why am I doing all these linear scans?!?/
+I was very much asleep last night, especially when coding! **Why am I doing all these linear scans?!?**

 I replaced the linear scans with hash lookups and it's vastly improved timings.
 I also caught a dumb error with how the partition function split the two lists (evens first then odds).